bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 2. Trend related to the news
+   one korea calbrty took her life,one of the reason is cyber bully

 3. Who does that?

-4. Answering a question people care about
+4. Answering a question people care about will real name systerm help decrease the cyber bullying

 5. Valuable to businesses